 This program is designed for the student who desires to work as an assistant to an accountant or accounting professional.
 Persons who take positions as accounting assistants need competence in the theory and practice of areas such as accounts receivable, accounts payable, payroll, merchandise accounting and fixed asset accounting.
 Standard record-keeping practices are also required.
-Satisfactory completion of this certificate program will provide an appropriate background for a jobentry level position as a bookkeeper or an assistant in an accounting department welcomecenter@sandburg.edu 309.345.3500 http://catalog.sandburg.edu/academicinformation/ #graduation_policies_and_procedures
+Satisfactory completion of this certificate program will provide an appropriate background for a jobentry level position as a bookkeeper or an assistant in an accounting department welcomecenter@sandburg.edu (admissions@sandburg.edu) 309.345.3500